evandocarmo/guess-the-drawing/README.md

 ## Installing

 Run `npm install` to install dependencies.
-A production version will be compiled and save to the `dist` folder.
+A production version will be compiled and saved to the `dist` folder.
 Serve the app with `node server`.

 ## Demo
 [Click here](https://guess-the-drawing.herokuapp.com) to test.